-Customers may be more satisfied with larger facilities because they offer more amenities, and with facilities that employ a large percentage of young or temporary employees who may be more energetic.
+Control variables.
+Customers may be more satisfied with larger facilities because they offer more amenities, and they may be more satisfied with facilities that employ large percentages of young or temporary employees, who may be more energetic.
 Therefore we controlled for facility size, average employee age, and percent temporary employees.
-Customers may be more satisfied if they have been a member for a long time and have not quit, if they are men or if they are older.
-Therefore we also controlled for average customer tenure (months), percent male customers, and average customer age.
+Customers may be more satisfied if they have been members for a long time and have not quit, if they are men, or if they are older.
+Therefore, we also controlled for average customer tenure (months), percent male customers, and average customer age.